mrvisser/Hilary-Wiki/Deployment-Documentation.md

 ## Etherpad Storage

-Etherpad storage should be configured from the default "dirty.db".
+Etherpad storage should be configured **away from** the default "dirty.db" configuration.
+That is only suitable for development instances.

 The OAE team has contributed a Cassandra storage driver that is now shipped with Etherpad.
 For detail on how to configure etherpad to point to your OAE cassandra database, you can refer to our [puppet etherpad configuration template](https://github.com/oaeproject/puppet-hilary/blob/master/modules/etherpad/templates/etherpad.settings.json.erb#L31)

 ## Etherpad Clustering